ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFAnnotation.rst

 		annotation.setIcon("Note")

+.. _inklist-attribute:

 Ink List
 --------

 Ink annotations consist of a number of strokes, each consisting of a sequence of vertices between which a smooth line will be drawn.
-These can be controlled by:

 .. method:: PDFAnnotation.prototype.hasInkList()

-	Check support for the annotation ink list.
+	Returns whether the annotation is capable of supporting an ink list.

 	:returns: boolean